victoralvelais/n8n-nodes-discord/README.md

 ## Discord Trigger Node Reference

-- **Credential for Discord App**: If you followed the bot setup guide above, you will be able to select your Discord App credentials to start the bot.
+- **Credential for Discord App**: If you follow the bot setup guide above, you will be able to select your Discord App credentials to start the bot.
 If you are already another Discord Trigger (or Send) node, be careful to select the same credentials.
-It's not meant at the moment to be used with multiple Discord Server.
+It's not meant at the moment to be used with multiple Discord servers.
 - **Listen to**: Let you select the text channels you want to listen to for triggering the workflow.
-If none selected, all channels will be listen to.
+If none are selected, all channels will be listened to.
 Your credentials must be set and the bot running, you also need at least one text channel available.
 If you do not meet these requirements, make the changes then close and reopen the modal (the channels list is loaded when the modal opens).
 For "User" trigger types, if you want to use a placeholder, select the channel where you want it displayed.
 - **From roles**: The same logic apply here for roles, except it is optional.
 If you don't select any role it will listen to **@everyone**.
 - **Trigger type**: Type of event to listen to.
 User events must specify a channel to listen to if you want to use a placeholder or the option "send to the trigger channel" in a Discord Send node.
   - **Message**: Listen to messages sent in the selected channels.